elastisys/compliantkubernetes/docs/user-guide/prometheus.md

 ## Prometheus and Grafana in Compliant Kubernetes

 ###Prometheus
 Compliant Kubernetes installs the prometheus-operator by default.
 The Prometheus Operator for Kubernetes provides easy monitoring definitions for Kubernetes services and deployment and management of Prometheus instances as it can create/configure/manage Prometheus clusters atop Kubernetes.
-The folloing CRDs are installed by defualt.
+The following CRDs are installed by default.

 | crd | apigroup | kind | used by | description |
 | :-- | :-- | :-- | :-- | :-- |